-It’s all about the road and the experience - the road itself is a visual marvel.
+It’s all about the road and the experience -- the road itself is a visual marvel.

 Get ready to RUMBLE!

-Gotthard rivals Stelvio, Alpe d'Huez and Lacets de Montvernier
+Gotthard rivals Stelvio, Alpe d'Huez, and Lacets de Montvernier.

-The climb: 7.8 miles gaining 2,870’ at 7.15% average grade - steepest ¼ mile is 8.4%, ½ mile 3.2%, 1 mile 8% and 2.5 miles 7.4% (in other words, it is a consistent grade throughout).
+The climb itself is 7.8 miles, gaining 2,870’, at 7.15% average grade.
+The steepest quarter-mile is 8.4%, half-mile 3.2%, one mile 8%, and 2.5 miles 7.4%.
+In other words, it is a consistent grade throughout.

-The hairpins and cobbles make this a world class bucket list climb; the cobbles are well maintained
+The hairpins and cobbles make this a world class bucket list climb; the cobbles are well maintained.